We Are Here to Serve You

 We Work Tirelessly to Increase Diagnosis

 Affecting 1% of the population, celiac disease is one of the world’s most prevalent genetic autoimmune conditions.
 In the United States, celiac disease is also one of the least diagnosed (only 20%), with an estimated 2.5 million children and adults continuing to suffer needlessly.
 Long-term health complications of undiagnosed celiac disease include: cancers, coronary heart disease, osteoporosis, neurological deficits, anemia, and generalized poor quality of life.
-Through celiac.org, CDF offers digital tools for diagnosis and treatment to more than 7 million people each year, including: a Symptoms Checklist, Healthcare Practitioner Directory, 7-Day Meal Plan, Recipe Hub, Ask Our Dietitian program, and the Gluten-Free Marketplace.
+Through celiac.org, CDF offers digital tools for diagnosis and treatment to more than 7 million people each year, including: a Symptoms Checklist, Healthcare Practitioner Directory, 7-Day Meal Plan, Recipe Hub, Ask Our Dietitian program, and Eat!
+Gluten-Free.
 Programs for healthcare practitioners include the NASPGHAN Clinical Guide for Pediatric Celiac Disease and Forum , the Celiac Disease and Gluten-Related Conditions Psychological Health Training Program developed in partnership with Children’s National Health System, the USC Keck School of Medicine Resident Training Program in Celiac Disease, a video series, research updates, and practice tools.
 With vital national programs and services for the public, patients, healthcare professionals, and the food industry, CDF meets the growing public health challenge of diagnosing and treating celiac disease and non-celiac gluten/wheat sensitivity.
 Since 2012, CDF has helped to drive the diagnosis rate from one in six to one in five.
 We intend to drive this to one in four, and so on, until we assure that 100% of our celiac disease population is diagnosed.

 We Maintain Strong Relationships and Connections